guacamolefather/thememesareallreal/README.md

 - 👋 Hi, I’m @thememesareallreal
 - 👀 I’m interested in ...
-Cookies :)
+Cookies :)  (and Python3, of course)
 - 🌱 I’m currently learning ...
-How to git gud
+Computer Science at Virginia Tech!!
 - 💞️ I’m looking to collaborate on ...
-Nothing :(
+Anything :)
 - 📫 How to reach me ...
-My username is the same on most platforms...
+My username is the same on most platforms?

 <!---
 thememesareallreal/thememesareallreal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.